Vietnam.vn - Nền tảng quảng bá Việt Nam

 Israel has deployed heavy security to prevent violence after previous flag parades were marked by attacks on Palestinians and slogans demanding “death to Arabs”.

-* For its part, the same afternoon, the Palestinian Authority (PA) strongly criticized Israel's activities to celebrate Jerusalem Day, including the national flag parade.
+* For its part, on the same afternoon, the Palestinian Authority (PA) strongly criticized Israel's activities to celebrate Jerusalem Day, including the national flag parade.
 They considered this a "desperate attempt" to demonstrate Israel's sovereignty over the city.

 Meanwhile, the Palestinian Foreign Ministry accused Israel of trying to change the demographic composition, legal status and historical status of Jerusalem.